-- 6.13 Where any vehicle is searched under section 289(1D) or 303C(5) of POCA, the following information must (so far as possible) be recorded: - details of the constable conducting the search, the corroborating constable and any other constable(s) present during the search (including the police station to which they are attached - but see paragraph 6.6) - the registration number of the vehicle searched; - the name, date of birth and address of the person with control over the vehicle (if provided); - the details of any other person present during the search (if provided); - the date and time of the search; - the location of the vehicle; - the specific search power used i.e. section 289(1D) or 303C(5) of POCA; - the grounds for carrying out the search; - whether the prior approval of a sheriff or senior officer was obtained and, if a search was conducted without prior judicial approval, the reason for not obtaining such approval; - the outcome of the search (e.g. seizure of cash under section 294 of POCA, seizure of a listed asset under section 303J of POCA, or no seizure/further action); - details or a description of any cash or listed asset(s) found and seized if possible, signed by the person with control over the vehicle;
+6.13 Where any vehicle is searched under section 289(1D), or 303C(5) or 303Z21(6) of POCA, the following information must (so far as possible) be recorded:

-- a note of any explanation given by the person with control over the vehicle as to the ownership, origins, purpose and destination of any cash or listed asset(s) found and seized; - a note of any injury to a person, or damage to property, which was caused as a result of the search (and the circumstances in which it was caused); - the date and time at which the search ended; - the arrangements made (if any) to secure the vehicle after the search; and - any other relevant information. - 6.14 The record of the grounds for carrying out the search must, briefly but informatively, explain the reasonable grounds for suspecting that there was seizable cash or a seizable listed asset in the vehicle by reference to (a) any information and/or intelligence about the vehicle concerned, and/or (b) the behaviour or conduct of the person who had control over the vehicle and/or any other circumstances. - 6.15 Even if a vehicle which is detained for the purpose of a search under section 289(1D) or 303C(5) is not subsequently searched (e.g. because information comes to light which removes the reasonable grounds for suspicion), a written record must still be made.
+- details of the constable conducting the search, the corroborating constable and any other constable(s) present during the search (including the police station to which they are attached - but see paragraph 6.6) - the registration number of the vehicle searched; - the name, date of birth and address of the person with control over the vehicle (if provided); - the details of any other person present during the search (if provided); - the date and time of the search; - the location of the vehicle; - the specific search power used i.e., section 289(1D), 303C(5) or303Z21(6) of POCA: - the grounds for carrying out the search; - whether the prior approval of a sheriff or senior officer was obtained and, if a search was conducted without prior judicial approval, the reason for not obtaining such approval; - the outcome of the search (e.g., seizure of cash under section 294 of POCA, seizure of a listed asset under section 303J of POCA, seizure of a cryptoassetrelated item under 303Z26 of POCA or no seizure/further action); - details or a description of any cash, listed asset(s) or cryptoasset-related items found and seized if possible, signed by the person with control over the vehicle; - a note of any explanation given by the person with control over the vehicle as to the ownership, origins, purpose and destination of any cash, listed asset(s) or cryptoasset-related items found and seized; - a note of any injury to a person, or damage to property, which was caused as a result of the search (and the circumstances in which it was caused); - the date and time at which the search ended; - the arrangements made (if any) to secure the vehicle after the search; and - any other relevant information. - 6.14 The record of the grounds for carrying out the search must, briefly but informatively, explain the reasonable grounds for suspecting that there was seizable cash, a seizable listed asset or a cryptoasset-related item in the vehicle by reference to (a) any information and/or intelligence about the vehicle concerned, and/or (b) the behaviour or conduct of the person who had control over the vehicle and/or any other circumstances. - 6.15 Even if a vehicle which is detained for the purpose of a search under section 289(1D), 303C(5) or 303Z21(7) is not subsequently searched (e.g., because information comes to light which removes the reasonable grounds for suspicion), a written record must still be made.